 Best gaming fans have dreamed of becoming game programmers unless they have no interest in coding whatsoever.
-The actual process for becoming a game developer is both more difficult and simpler than what you may think.
+The actual process for becoming a game developer is both more difficult and simpler than what you may think, but you will still need to learn a few programming languages.
 So, how to become a game developer?

 - 1.1.
 Step 1: Game With Purpose